-The relationship I now have with her father is cordial and friendly enough and we both exhibited stellar behavior at the wedding this weekend as we mutually gave her away.
-Our attempts at communication are still a bit awkward, but at least, we’re no longer pretending that we’re fine or trying to fix what probably cannot be fixed in this lifetime.
+The relationship I now have with her father is cordial and friendly enough and we both exhibited stellar behavior at the wedding this weekend as we mutually gave her away to her new husband.
+Our attempts at communication are still a bit awkward, but at least, we’re no longer pretending that we’re fine or trying to fix what may not be fixable in this lifetime.

-And I’m now very happily re-married to a man I resonate with on every level (yes, they’re out there and that possibility truly exists)!
+I’m now very happily re-married to a man I resonate with on every level (yes, they’re out there and that possibility truly exists)!
 My new husband and I have had to work though our issues and deal with our fears.
-That’s a normal part of any committed intimate relationship.
-Everything I have read about marriage says that we marry someone who stimulates the places in us that need healing and I know from experience how true that is.
-But when you’re with the right person, you want to do the work.
-There’s a sort of underlying joy in it and a huge reward as the intimacy deepens every time you work through a painful issue.
+I have now seen how that’s a normal part of any committed intimate relationship.
+Everything I have learned about marriage says that we marry someone who stimulates the places in us that need healing and now I know from experience how true that is.
+I have learned that when you’re with the right person, you want to do the work because they too are willing to work with you.
+It requires self-understanding and courage, but ultimately there’s a sort of underlying joy in it and a huge reward as the intimacy deepens every time you work through a painful issue.

 The second courageous thing I did for my daughter came about 10 years after the divorce.
 When I turned 50, and my daughter was 23, I asked her to tell me what, if any, traits of mine she would not like to inherit.
 Tears flowed from each of us, as she shared a few things with me that were painful to hear, but well worth it.
 It was the best birthday present I received, because it forged a new road to trust and intimacy that made our bond deeper than ever before.